JordanEarnest/GBEmulatorCPP/README.md

-# GBEmulatorCPP 🎮
+# GBEmulatorCPP
 ## Description
-An emulator for the Game Boy written in C++.
-Dependencies are SDL2.
+An emulator for the Game Boy written in C++ for Linux (However, you may easily compile on Windows.
+There are no Linux-specific parts in the code).
+This is not a fully functional every-day-use emulator.
+Instead, it was a proof-of-concept to test my understanding of lower-level hardware and learn with a fun project.
 ## How to Use
 ### Linux
 1. If you don't have SDL2 on your Linux machine, run this first to install SDL2